 Cycling by the Cathedral of Christ the Savior we will reach Prechistinka Street where we’ll uncover more Soviet secrets.
 We will talk about famous Soviet sculptors and architects and see for ourselves some beautiful examples of the art nouveau style.

 Next we’ll head to Maiden Field, a residential quarter, where we will learn about everyday life for modern day Muscovites.

 If you’re feeling peckish, don’t despair because our next stop will be at a delightful food market called Usachevsky (‘Усачевский’).
-Here we’ll take a lunch break and try some traditional Russian dishes from porridge to vegetable and meat dishes.
-We’ll also offer you a tasty and refreshing fruit drink that the locals go crazy for, made with wild red berries.
+Here we’ll take a lunch break and try some traditional Russian dishes with vegetables or with meat.
+We’ll also offer you a tasty and refreshing drink that the locals go crazy for.

-If you fancy it, a freshly made lemonade awaits you in Gorky Park as our bike adventure comes to an end.
-Before you go, don’t forget to tap up your local guide for more tips on what else to see, do and eat during your time in Moscow.
+After lunch we will ride along the river embarkment, passing by amazing views of the city towards our end point.
+Before you go, don't forget to tap your local guide for more tips on what else to see, do, and eat during your time in Moscow.

 Inclusions: Local, English-speaking guide, standard bike rental, helmet and locker, one local dish and a drink at the market.

 Exclusions: Additional food and drink, shopping/personal souvenirs, fees for additional bike inventory (if needed) and fee in case of bike damage during the tour, gratuities for your guide.